grace-notes/website/contents/topics/life-of-christ.md

 (a) The attempt to destroy divine institutions by violence.

-· Jewish dispensation illustration: Esther (see doctrine).
+&bull; Jewish dispensation illustration: Esther (see doctrine).

-· Church dispensation illustration: the persecution of Nero (F.F.
+&bull; Church dispensation illustration: the persecution of Nero (F.F.
 Bruce).

-· Modern illustration: reader’s digest “The War on Christians.”
+&bull; Modern illustration: reader’s digest “The War on Christians.”

 (b) The attempt to capture divine institutions by force.

-· Jewish dispensation illustration: the Pharisees (see doctrine).
+&bull; Jewish dispensation illustration: the Pharisees (see doctrine).

-· Church dispensation illustration: the Judaizers.
+&bull; Church dispensation illustration: the Judaizers.

-· Modern illustration: the downfall of Christian colleges and seminaries
+&bull; Modern illustration: the downfall of Christian colleges and seminaries
 - captured by means of money.

-· Modern illustration \#2: the downfall of local churches.
+&bull; Modern illustration \#2: the downfall of local churches.
 Compromised by emphasis on numbers, or money.

 (7) Each of these attacks depend upon the individual and propaganda